stevesui/m2x-nodejs/README.md

 ## License ##

-This gem is delivered under the MIT license.
-See [LICENSE](LICENSE) for the terms.
+This library is provided under the MIT license.
+See [LICENSE](LICENSE) for applicable terms.

 ## Acknowledgements ##